n-able-consulting/ul/readme-p1.md

 ## Building and storing application container image(s)

+You now have the mysql database running in a container.
+In the next steps you are going to create and run the UL Backoffice container.
+Clone the UL-Backoffice project on Git (https://github.com/n-able-consulting/ul).
+Then when locally on your computer you can continue the script.

 **Explain Java - JIT Language and precompiling...**
 - [ ] Build Jar (in demo dir of with ./demo/...):
 ```